ahmet-cetinkaya/acore-flutter/docs/README.md

-# Acore Package Documentation
+# ACore Flutter Package Documentation

-Welcome to the comprehensive documentation for the Acore package - a core utility and component library for Flutter applications.
+Welcome to the comprehensive documentation for the ACore Flutter package - a core utility and component library for Flutter applications.

 ## 📚 Documentation Structure